It’s all about Politics…

 From an investments or investor’s perspective, other benefits which the finance minister (FM) may announce in the upcoming budget could be:

-· Incentive for first time home buyers – Section 80EE of the Income Tax Act currently provides exemption to the tune of Rs 50,000 for first time home buyers whose loan was sanctioned in fiscal 2017.
+Section 80EE of the Income Tax Act currently provides an exemption to the tune of Rs 50,000 for first time home buyers whose loan was sanctioned in fiscal 2017.
 We believe this benefit could be extended for a period beyond fiscal 2018.
 Additionally, we expect the pre-requisites to be relaxed to some extent such as removal of the clause requiring the property value to be lesser than Rs.50 lakhs, removal of size and location of property requirements etc.

 Under Section 80CCD (1) of the Income Tax Act provides for a cap on the tax deduction that a self-employed individual can claim.
 The government may increase the limit under Section 80CCE as it could encourage self-employed taxpayers to explore NPS as a tax saving instrument.

-The options for investment of long term capital gains for availing tax deduction under Section 54EC are limited to capital gain bonds issued by NHAI and REC or any other notified bonds.
-Inclusion of mutual funds into the basket of eligible investments with lock-in period of 3 to 5 years would channelize money from real estate back into capital markets.
+The options for investment of long-term capital gains for availing tax deduction under Section 54EC are limited to capital gain bonds issued by NHAI and REC or any other notified bonds.
+The inclusion of mutual funds into the basket of eligible investments with a lock-in period of 3 to 5 years would channelize money from real estate back into capital markets.
 Further, the ceiling for investment could be enhanced from the present limit of Rs 50 Lakh to Rs 1 Crore, considering the spurt in property prices and the resulting capital gains.

 The union budget will be tabled in the Parliament on February 1, 2018.
-It is expected that the government will leave no stone untouched to provide benefits to its new found focus of rural and agriculture sectors, along with their traditionally core constituency of salaried middle class and MSME traders/small businessmen, with an eye on 2019.
+It is expected that the government will leave no stone untouched to provide benefits to its newfound focus of rural and agriculture sectors, along with their traditional core constituency of salaried middle class and MSME traders/small businessmen, with an eye on 2019.